 Accommodation on the Camino de Finisterre

-Accommodation on the Camino de Finisterre is not exactly abundant.
+Accommodation on the Camino de Santiago to Finisterre is not exactly abundant.
 The first hostel was inaugurated in 1997, so it is not possible to say that nowadays the network of hostels in this area of Galicia is very wide.
 However, it has to be recognized that it has improved considerably over the last few years.

 The offer of other types of accommodation is much wider.
 In many of the villages that cross the route, it is possible to find cottages or charming hotels in which to spend the night.
 Finisterre is the centre that has the best selection of accommodation.